ibm-cloud-docs/EventStreams/mirroring.md

 ### Setting the topic selection
 {: #setting_topic_selection}

 The mirroring selection is made based on the topic names on the source cluster by using patterns.
-It is advised that you think carefully about the names of the topics on your source cluster taking into account the advice from the [Considerations when sharing clusters between multiple entities](#sharing_clusters) section.
+Choose the names of the topics on your source cluster carefully, by considering the advice from the [Considerations when sharing clusters between multiple entities](#sharing_clusters) section.

 With well-structured topic names, such as adding a prefix to topics that are part of the same group or application, it is easy to control mirroring.
-With such a naming convention in place, any future topics matching the pattern are automatically be mirrored without the need for additional changes.
+With such a naming convention in place, any future topics matching the pattern are automatically be mirrored without the need for more changes.
 The topic selection is in the form of a list of regex patterns.
 While more complex regex is supported, the following examples show enabling mirroring for all topics whose name has the prefix `accounting` or `hr`.

 The first example shows enabling by using the CLI.